Common Green Capsid (lat. Lygocoris pabulinus)

 Description

-The prothorax of those species is smooth with the whole upper surface is usually green.
+The prothorax of those species is smooth, and the whole upper surface is usually green.

 Ecology